jcgeo9/ML-For-Fish-Recognition/README.md

 2. Open it via Android Studio
 3. Start editing

+If one wishes to use a new model in the app:
+1. Convert the model to .tflite instance
+2. Upload .tflite model to assets directory
+3. Change files according to the .tflite model name

 **If one chooses to use a model which is not referenced here, training models with these files may not produce a good result.
-Model architecture and training depends on the domain and the dataset**
+Model accuracy and loss depends on the domain and the dataset, thus changing the dataset but not the model architecture will have a different result**